Rights of Older People

 A person has capacity to make informed decisions if they understand the general nature and effect of a particular decision or actions and can weigh up the consequences of different options and communicate their decision.

 When a person does not have capacity, a substitute decision maker will make decisions.
-More information can be found here.

 What is ‘Duty of Care’?